pemellquist/skypunch/README.md

 **Built in Openstack Smarts**<br>
 Skypunch has built in support for services which require Openstack Keystone tokens.
 Skypunch will automatically retrieve an Openstack Keystone token and use it with the target request.<br>

+**Detailed Failure Tracing**<br>
+When a service fails the monitoring test, skypunch provides a detailed trace of what worked and waht failed.
+The intent is to assist the operator with actionable information rather than just say it does not work.<br>

 **Flexible Service Configuration**<br>
 Skypunch allows a target to be defined in a flexible manner including which protocol it supports, the specific HTTP method to be used, the response required and which authentication scheme should be used.
 Together, these allow for the monitoring of a wide range of services.<br>